 3. A Wrinkle in Time by Madeleine L’Engle (ages 9 and up)

-Fantasy - Stories that are made up and include ideas that could not happen in real life such as talking animals.
+Fantasy is a genre of stories that are made up and include ideas that could not happen in real life such as talking animals.

 1. Winnie-the-Pooh by A.A.
 Milne (ages 6 and up)